pchiorean/Indentz/docs/README.md

 ### Export

 #### **`QuickExport.jsx`** <small>⌃E</small>
-My workflow requires frequent changes to export settings, and the standard export dialog is complex, with quite a few tabs and options.
-I used to have a lot of Adobe PDF Presets with few differences, that had to be constantly kept up-to-date.
-I made this script to have, at a glance, the most common settings I need, and also to reduce the number of presets to the essential.
-I also added the ability to run additional scripts and a few other useful features that make my job easier.
+My workflow requires frequent changes to export settings, and the native export dialog has quite a few tabs and options, so I used to have a lot of Adobe PDF Presets with just a few differences.
+For many years I used Peter Kahrel's wonderful [Batch Convert](https://creativepro.com/files/kahrel/indesign/batch_convert.html), but I've always wanted a tool tailored to my needs.
+I made this script to have all the frequently changed settings easily accessible and thus reduce the number of presets to the essential ones, and also added some features that make my life easier.

-The options are grouped into several categories.
-I will only go through some of them, most being self-explanatory:
+There are two selectable workflows, with the options grouped into several categories.
+I will review only those that, in my opinion, are not self-explanatory:

 ![Quick export](img/script-quickexport.png)
 ![](img/script-quickexport-legend.svg)

-##### Source folder
+**Source folder:**
-By default all open documents will be exported.
+- By default all open documents will be exported.
 If nothing is open, you can select a folder as the source.

-##### Preset options
+**Preset options:**
-First, you select an Adobe PDF Preset.
-You can override some of it's options with a few clicks: crop marks, page information, to include or not the slug area, to export as pages or as spreads, resolution, bleed etc.
+- After selecting an Adobe PDF Preset you can override some of its options with just a few clicks: crop marks, page information, to include or not the slug area, to export as pages or as spreads, resolution, bleed etc.

-##### Document actions
+**Document actions:**
-**Skip do-not-print layers** will not export layers with names beginning with a dot or a hyphen (e.g., **.safety area**).
+- **Skip do-not-print layers** will not export layers with names beginning with a dot or a hyphen (e.g., **.safety area**); you can also define a custom list with **Edit list**.

-**Run a script** will run a JavaScript or AppleScript before exporting (e.g., one of the other scripts from this section).
+- **Run a script** will run a JavaScript or AppleScript before exporting (e.g., one of the other scripts from this section).

-##### Output options
+**Output options:**
-**Export in a custom folder:** By default, the files are exported in the same folder as the source document, but you can choose a custom one.
+- **Export in a custom folder:** By default, the files are exported in the same folder as the source document, but you can choose a custom one.

-**Add a suffix:** This text will be appended to the name of the exported file.
+- **Add a suffix:** This text will be appended to the name of the exported file.
 A preset can be 'paired' with a suffix by adding it to its name after the _last_ underscore: e.g., when you select `X4_350dpi_39L300_print`, the suffix will be changed to `print`.

-If **Sort files by suffix into subfolders** is also checked, each file will be saved in a subfolder named after the suffix, up to the first `+` character: e.g., for a `print+diecut` suffix, the PDF will be saved as **`Document_print+diecut.pdf`**, in a subfolder named **`print`**.
+- If **Sort files by suffix into subfolders** is also checked, each file will be saved in a subfolder named after the suffix, up to the first `+` character: e.g., for a `print+diecut` suffix, the PDF will be saved as **`print/Document_print+diecut.pdf`**.

-##### Updating source
-After export, the source documents can be updated if they have changed, or saving can be enforced for all documents (in this case **Save as**[^5] will be used).
+**Updating source:**
+- After export, modified documents can be updated (maybe you want to preserve changes made by a script).

+- Also, you can enforce a **Save as**[^5] for all documents.

+**Global options:**
+- **Upgrade [Converted] documents**: Automatically upgrade documents from previus versions of InDesign (if unchecked, they will be skipped).

+**Note:** If you click **Start** while pressing the **Opt/Alt** key, the script will run without saving the settings.

 #### **`MarkVisibleArea.jsx`**
-Creates a frame the size of the page margins that marks a _visible area_.
+Creates a frame the size of the page margins that marks the _visible area_[^3].
 It will use an existing **Visible area** swatch, or will create one with the values R=255 G=180 B=0.

 #### **`PrepareForExport.jsx`**
 Hides some _do-not-print_ layers: **covered area**, **visible area**, **safety area**, **segmentation**, and all layers starting with either a dot or a hyphen (for the full list see the script).